 A Certified Coding Specialist (CCS) is a healthcare professional who specializes in coding medical records in hospital inpatient settings.
 They are experts in assigning accurate diagnosis and procedure codes using the ICD-10-CM and ICD-10-PCS code sets.
 CCS professionals ensure that medical records are coded right for billing, reimbursement, and statistical purposes.

-CCS professionals can expect to make near $46,000 per year on average, although factors can make the salary fluctuate, including how much they work and who they are working for.
+CCS professionals can expect to make near $46,000 per year on average, although factors can make medical coding salaries fluctuate, including how much they work and who they are working for.

 Specializes in coding medical records in physician-based or outpatient settings, a Certified Coding Specialist – Physician-based (CCS-P) is skilled in assigning accurate codes for services provided by doctors and other healthcare providers.
 CCS-P professionals use coding languages like CPT and HCPCS Level II to ensure that medical procedures and services are correctly documented for billing and reimbursement purposes.